-For the closer protection of the motor, particularly against single phasing condition, the bimetal overload relay is connected to the phase circuit.
+For the closer protection of the motor, particularly against single phasing conditions, the bimetal overload relay is connected to the phase circuit.

 Hence relay should be set for 0.6 times the actual line current drawn by the motor, as measured by an ammeter.